-If you’re using Annmarie Skin Care products, you already know how beneficial natural oils can be for your skin.
+If you’re using Annmarie Skin Care products, you already know how beneficial facial oils with natural ingredients can be for your skin.

 Jojoba, argan, olive, coconut, sunflower, and others provide anti-aging, antioxidant protection; essential fatty acids to plump and hydrate; vitamins and minerals to protect and nourish; and so much more.

 We’ve got a lot of natural oils to choose from (just read an ingredient list of ours and you’ll see a bunch!), but now, there’s a new kid in town.

 They say it has more antioxidants than argan oil, and more omega-9 fatty acids, too.

 They say it’s benefitting families in East Africa.